Philosophy

 Read moreClose

 The environment shapes this directly.
-High-challenge, high-support relationships and cultures aren’t soft concepts.
-They’re physiological ones.
+High-challenge, high-support relationships and cultures aren't soft concepts.
+They're physiological ones.
 Trust and genuine support determine recovery, arousal regulation, and cognitive reserve.
-The systems around you are performance infrastructure.
+Isolation is costly.

 02